 The first signal processing stage is a frequency translator consisting of two multipliers and a 32-bit complex numerically controlled oscillator (NCO).
-The NCO serves as a quadrature local oscillator capable of producing any analytic frequency between - $f{SAMP}/2$ and + $f{SAMP}/2$ with a resolution of $f{SAMP}/2^{32}$ .
-In the Single Channel Real input mode, $f{SAMP}$ is equal to $f{CLK}$ multiplied by the fraction of CLK cycles that A/B is high.
-In the Diversity Channel Real and Single Channel Complex input modes, $f{SAMP}$ is equal to $f{CLK}$ multiplied by the fraction of CLK cycles on which A/B has been toggled.
+The NCO serves as a quadrature local oscillator capable of producing any analytic frequency between $-f{SAMP}/2$ and $+f{SAMP}/2$ with a resolution of $f{SAMP}/2^{32}$.
+In the Single Channel Real input mode, f{SAMP} is equal to f{CLK} multiplied by the fraction of CLK cycles that A/B is high.
+In the Diversity Channel Real and Single Channel Complex input modes, f{SAMP} is equal to f{CLK} multiplied by the fraction of CLK cycles on which A/B has been toggled.
 The NCO worst case discrete spur is better than -100 dBc for all output frequencies.

-The control word, NCO\FREQ is interpreted as a 32-bit unsigned integer.
-To translate a channel centered at $f{CH}$ to DC, calculate NCO\FREQ using the equation below.
-The mod function is used here to allow for Super Nyquist sampling where the IF carrier( $f{CH}$ ) is larger than the sample rate( $f{SAMP}$ ).
+The control word, NCO_FREQ is interpreted as a 32-bit unsigned integer.
+To translate a channel centered at f{CH} to dc, calculate NCO_FREQ using the equation below.
+The mod function is used here to allow for Super Nyquist sampling where the IF carrier(f{CH}) is larger than the sample rate(f{SAMP}).
 The mod removes the integer portion of the number and forces it into the 32-bit NCO Frequency Register.
-If the fraction remaining is larger than .5, the NCO will be tuning above the Nyquist rate.
+If the fraction remaining is larger than 0.5, the NCO will be tuning above the Nyquist rate.
 The corresponding signal is then aliased back into the first Nyquist Zone as a negative frequency.

-one as a negative frequency. $$NCO\FREQ = 2^{32} \cdot \text{mod}(\frac{f{CH}}{f{SAMP}})$$
+$$NCO_FREQ = 2^{32} \times \text{mod} \frac{f{CH}}{f{SAMP}}$$

-In both Single and Diversity Channel Real input modes, the output of the translation stage is the complex product of the real input samples and the complex samples from the NCO.
-It is necessary for the subsequent decimating filters to reject the unwanted image of the channel of interest, as well as any unwanted neighboring signals (and their images) that were not rejected by previous analog filters.
+In both Single and Diversity Channel Real Input modes, the output of the translation stage is the complex product of the real input samples and the complex samples from the NCO.
+It is necessary for the subsequent decimating filters to reject the unwanted image of the channel of interest, as well as any unwanted neighboring signals (and their images) not rejected by previous analog filters.

-In the Diversity Channel Real Input mode, the same NCO output words are used for both channel A and B streams resulting in identical phase shifts.
-In Single Channel Complex Mode both I and Q inputs are multiplied by the quadrature outputs of the NCO.
+In the Diversity Channel Real Input mode, the same NCO output words are used for both channel A and B streams, resulting in identical phase shifts.
+In Single Channel Complex mode both I and Q inputs are multiplied by the quadrature outputs of the NCO.
 The I and Q products of the multiply are then processed in the AD6620 filter stages.